LongTerm417/AttnDisrupt/README.md

-# MixCam
+# ALDA-Attack

 This repository contains code to reproduce results from the paper:

-MixCam-Attack: Boosting the Transferability of Adversarial Examples with Class Activation Mapping
+ALDA: Enhancing the Transferability of Adversarial Examples with Attention-Guided Look-Ahead and Data Augmentation

-Sensen Guo, Xiaoyu Li, Peican Zhu, Dejun Mu
+Sensen Guo, Baocang Wang, Xiaoyu Li, Peican Zhu, Lianwei Wu Dejun Mu

 ## Requirements
 + Python >= 3.6.5